akbooer/Z-Way/README.md

-# Z-Way
+# Z-Way for OpenLuup
-Zway plugin for openLuup
+Zway introduction as a replacement for vera

 Why Migrate?
 If you are reading this, you probably already know but just in case...

 Because Z-way is a far more stable platform than the vera especially on larger networks.
 The vera current state has such fundamental design flaws that it is nearly unuseable for any network above ~40 devices.
 It becomes too chatty and error prone.
-Even on smaller networks, the notoriously absurd abuse of luup reloads and forced deletion and creation of devices has turned away mor than one customer.
+Even on smaller networks, the notoriously absurd abuse of luup reloads and forced deletion and creation of devices has turned away more than one customer.
+A quick visit on the vera forum will get you a flavor of the issues plaguing this platform ranging from device bricking, poor storage management using tiny portion of what the hardware provides, ghost sensor trips, memory corruption, memory leaks...
+All of which I have experienced.

 Z-way-server on the other hand is built on a much more stable and solid API and zwave library.
 The "Expert UI" can pretty much support any device which has nothing propriatory.
 It's smarthome UI, which API this plugin relies on however has its flaws, filtering out useful command classes and requiring some workaround to address the lower level API.

 Assuming that the entire automation setup (scenes and plugins) have already been migrated to openLuup, you can now migrate the zwave hub and take advantage of the best part of the vera, it's object data structure, API and lua/plugins, and get rid of its instability.

-# Guide to migrate from Vera as a zwave device hub to Z-way:
+# Guide to migrate from Vera as a zwave device hub to Z-way

 There are many ways to migrate a zwave network.
 One way to initially run testing is just to add the z-way as a secondary controller to your network.
 Normally, the inclusion process of z-way involves a security key exchange which the vera often fails so you may need a few retries.
 At some point though when ready to let go of the vera, a different method will be required to give z-way the zwave primary role.